mruhul/Bolt.Validation/README.md

 # Bolt.Validation
-An Utility library that validate entity fluently.
+An utility library for fluent validation of entity.

 To get more details <a href="http://wp.me/pFcbP-6z">click here</a>